Elephants need our help. Now! All ivory markets are a threat to the lives of elephants, and to stop the killing these markets must be shut down.

 In an effort to raise awareness and achieve this goal, the Wildlife Conservation Society is attempting to break the Guinness World Record for the most origami elephants displayed.

 Anyone who wants to participate in this effort is welcome.
-Folding as many origami elephants as you can will support this important cause and further the public education of the extreme danger that elephants face.
+Folding as many origami elephants as you can support this important cause and further the public education of the extreme danger that elephants face.

 Tips and Suggestions to Make the Origami Elephant